When Attention Sink Emerges in Language Models: An Empirical View: Attention sink in open-sourced LMs

+\textbf{Relation to LM performance.} We leverage the platform~\citep{eval-harness} to evaluate the performance of open-sourced LMs, including LLaMA2/LLaMA3/OPT/Pythia/GPT2 families, on downstream LM task, e.g., HellaSwag~\citep{zellers2019hellaswag}.
+The results are visualized parallel with our attention sink metric in Figure~\ref{lm_performance}, including both accuracy (Acc) and accuracy under normalization (Acc\_Norm).
+We find that within the same LM family, with the increase of model scale, both attention sink amplitude and downstream LM performance are increasing.
+However, across different LM families, stronger attention sink does not always correlate with better performance.
+For instance, the OPT family has stronger attention sink than Pythia under the comparable model scale.
+However, the downstream LM performance is comparable.

 \textbf{$\ell_2$-norm.} We first show that large $\ell_2$-norm of hidden states $\boldsymbol{h}_1^l$ and small $\ell_2$-norm of keys $\boldsymbol{k}_1^{l\textrm{,}\,h}$ and values $\boldsymbol{v}_1^{l\textrm{,}\,h}$ (especially for values) universally exist in open-sourced LMs, including LLaMA2-7B Base (Figure~\ref{appendix_l2_norm_llama2_7b}), GPT2-Large (Figure~\ref{appendix_l2_norm_gpt2_large}), Mistral-7B (Figure~\ref{appendix_l2_norm_mistral7b}), and Pythia-1B (Figure~\ref{appendix_l2_norm_pythia_1b}).
-We also showcase our small-sized LLaMA model under the default setup in Figure~\ref{appendix_l2_norm_tinyllama}.
 It is noted that for the final transformer block $l=L$, we take the hidden states before LN.
 We note that different LMs may have different starting blocks where massive activations appear.\looseness=-1

 \textbf{QK angles.} Then we further demonstrate that QK angles contribute to attention sink through more visualizations, including LLaMA3-8B Base (Figure~\ref{appendix_qk_angle_llama3_8b}), LLaMA2-7B Base (Figure~\ref{appendix_qk_angle_llama2_7b}), Mistral-7B (Figure~\ref{appendix_qk_angle_mistral_7b}), and GPT2-Large (Figure~\ref{appendix_qk_angle_gpt2_large}).